pmauduit/georchestra-cas-server/DOCKER_HUB.md

 # How to use this image

-As for every other geOrchestra webapp, its configuration resides in the data directory ([datadir](https://github.com/georchestra/datadir)), typically something like /etc/georchestra, where it expects to find a analytics sub-directory.
+As for every other geOrchestra webapp, its configuration resides in the data directory ([datadir](https://github.com/georchestra/datadir)), typically something like /etc/georchestra, where it expects to find a cas sub-directory.

 It is recommended to use the official docker composition: https://github.com/georchestra/docker.

-For this specific component, see the section `analytics` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.
+For this specific component, see the section `cas` in the [`georchestra/docker/docker-compose.yml`](https://github.com/georchestra/docker/blob/master/docker-compose.yml) file.

 ## Where is it built

-This image is build using maven : `../mvnw package docker:build -Pdocker` in `georchestra` repo `analytics/` folder.
+This image is build using Dockerfile in `cas` repo.

 # License